jimniels/blog/posts/2026-03-03-w0rdz-aRe-1mpoRtAnt.md

 For whatever reason, that phrase at that moment made me pause and reflect — and led me here to this post.

 It’s an interesting label.
-You could argue the widget didn’t even need a label.
-You could look at it and understood at a glance: “This is a list of people sorted by their AI usage, greatest to least.”
+You could argue the widget doesn’t even need a label.
+You can look at it and understood at a glance: “This is a list of people sorted by their AI usage, greatest to least.”

 But it has that label.

-It could’ve had a different label.
+It could have a different label.

 Imagine, for a moment, different names for this widget — each one conjuring different meanings for its purpose and use: